fmoghaddam/Hi-Rec/README.md

    Project](http://recsys.deib.polimi.it/?page_id=246))
  - Genre
  - Tag
+ - Rating (Collaborative Filtering)

 **Running inside Eclipse**

 This project is based on [Gradle](https://gradle.org/).
 So it could be easily imported to Eclipse.
 For importing it the Eclipse should contain [Buildship Plugin](https://projects.eclipse.org/projects/tools.buildship).
-After installing [Buildship Plugin](https://projects.eclipse.org/projects/tools.buildship), then you can easily import the project into the Eclipse as a Gradle project.
+After installing [Buildship Plugin](https://projects.eclipse.org/projects/tools.buildship), you can easily import the project into the Eclipse as a Gradle project.

 **Running in Terminal**